brennanbrown/bearminder/README.md

 3) Run your first sync
 - Click 🐻 → Sync Now.
 - If you wrote today in Bear, BearMinder will post the number of new words written today to Beeminder.
-- Your datapoint’s comment shows a short summary (words, notes, tags) on two lines.
+- Your datapoint’s comment shows a concise one‑line summary (words, notes, tags).

 4) Daily use
 - Just write in Bear—nothing else to do.
+- Automatic hourly sync runs in the background (frequency is configurable in Settings: 30/60/120m).
+- The 🐻 shows a status dot (🟢 idle / 🟡 syncing / 🔴 error) and the menu shows “Last sync” (and can show “Next sync” if scheduled).
 - Click 🐻 → Sync Now anytime.
-(Automatic hourly sync will be added soon.)
-- If you didn’t write since the last sync, BearMinder won’t post a zero.
+If you didn’t write since the last sync, BearMinder won’t post a zero.

 Troubleshooting
 - No 🐻 in the menu bar: make sure the app launched.
 If needed, quit and relaunch.